 Is GSvr.exe harmful?

 Since it has access to monitor other applications and is not a Windows core file itself, non-system processes like these, may be harmful to the computer if infected with virus.
 Therefore, it has a technical security rating as 33% dangerous (notwithstanding other user reviews).
-Users have claimed that it has the potential of causing system slowdowns or high CPU usage.
-Erasing the file will free up some space, reduce the chances of deteriorating the computer’s performance, and will not adversely affect the computer in any way.

 If the file is a Trojan (malware) posing as a legitimate file, its location will be anywhere but C:\Program Files\GIGABYTE\EnergySaver\essvr.exe.
 To verify the validity of the location and thereby the legitimacy of the file, one can run the Security Task Manager.
-Security Task Manager reflects to the user, potential threats to the computer, and unnecessary processes.
-It was featured as one of the Top Download Pick of The Washington Post and PC World.

-How to remove or delete GSvr.exe?
+How to Remove or Delete GSvr.exe?

 A clean computer is what you must maintain to avoid problems such as these!
 That means and includes cleaning the hard disk from time to time, scanning for potential malware and viruses, uninstalling any programs or applications that are not used, and enabling automatic Windows updates.
 Not to forget, one must regularly backup data.